 Parents often think a later night will ensure a later morning, but unfortunately the opposite is true!
 The best way to get your child sleeping through to a reasonable hour is to keep to their normal bedtime.
 Try investing in a sleep training clock for older children in beds to promote a reasonable waking hour.

 3) Families visiting/visiting families

 It’s impossible to avoid families coming to visit, or going to stay with them at Christmas.
 And, if you’re anything like my family, we all squash ourselves in like sardines or make a ‘children’s room’ so we can continue with the party games.
 However, your children will be playing games of their own!
 But, that’s ok – it’s Christmas right!

 My advice for sleep overs:

 Wishing all of my followers, family and friends a wonderful Christmas!
 Eat lots, drink lots and sleep lots (hopefully!)
-Failing that – I have some offers valid throughout December and January so have a great Christmas and we can sort the sleep out together afterwards!
+Failing that, we can sort the sleep out together afterwards!